psb-david-petty/mit-app-inventor/APCSPStroopExample/index.md

 [![stroop blocks](./stroop-blocks.png){:width="800px"}](https://github.com/psb-david-petty/mit-app-inventor/blob/master/APCSPStroopExample/stroop-blocks.png)

-- The `stroop` procedure (above) is a student-developed algorithm that includes sequencing (more than one program block), selection (an `if / else` block that either shuffles or does not shuffle the `nameIndexes` local variable list), and iteration (a `for each` counted loop that sets the properties of `Button`s in the global variable `buttons` list.
+- The `stroop` procedure (above) is a student-developed algorithm that includes sequencing (more than one program block), selection (an `if / else` block that either shuffles or does not shuffle the `nameIndexes` local-variable list), and iteration (a `for each` counted loop that sets the properties of `Button`s in the `buttons` global-variable list.
 - To set up a Stroop Test, the student-developed algorithm works as follows:
  - Given three global-variable, fixed, parallel lists with corresponding elements.
 The lists are: `buttons` (containing references to the buttons whose text and text colors are to be modified), `names` (containing color names), and `colors` (containing colors corresponding to the color names).
  - Create two lists corresponding to the *indexes* of the `names` and `colors` lists.
 The `nameIndexes` list (the *indexes* of the `names` list) is shuffled relative to the indexes in order.
 The `colorIndexes` list (the *indexes* of the `colors` list) is either shuffled relative to the `nameIndexes` list (in the *shuffled* Stroop Test) or not shuffled relative to the `nameIndexes` list (in the *matching* Stroop Test).